karlseguin/liquid/readme.md

 - Render can generate far less objects

 ## Template Cache
-By default the templates are cached in a pretty dumb cache based.
+By default the templates are cached in a pretty dumb cache.
 That is, once in the cache, items stay in the cache (there's no expiry).
 The cache can be disabled, on a per-template basis, via:

     template, _ := liquid.Parse(someByteTemplate, liquid.Configure().Cache(nil))
     //OR